JadeGoat/sg_property_react/README.md

 Remarks: This project serves to illustrate the different implementation.
 By no means, it is a production ready code.

 # Setup
+#### 1. Database
-Important Note: To be use together with sg_property_datapipeline project.
+To be use together with sg_property_datapipeline project

+- sg_property_datapipeline project populate the database
+- running of DataServer script to retrieve from database

-#### Installing node packages
+#### 2. Installing node packages
 a.
 Using repo package.json
 ```
 npm install